trambarhq/relaks-starwars-example-sequel/README.md

             routeManager.removeEventListener('change', setRouteChanged);
             dataSource.removeEventListener('change', setDataChanged);
         };
-    });
+    }, [ dataSource, dataChanged ]);
 ```

-We don't need a state variable to keep track of what's selected since that comes from the browser location.
+We don't need a state variable to keep track of what's selected anymore since that comes from the browser location.
 We also don't need callbacks as navigation is handled by the route manager.

 In addition to parameters extracted from the URL, the route parameters include a reference to the module for the matching page.
 We use that to render the page: